How to Save at Sierra (formerly Sierra Trading Post) with Special Discounts and Coupons

-Sierra used to be known as Sierra Trading Post10% Off and was established in 1998 in Nevada.
+Sierra used to be known as $10 Off Sierra Trading Post and was established in 1998 in Nevada.
 The retailer has physical stores and online ordering.
 Catalogs are no longer in circulation since 2017.
 The company is owned by TJX Group, which also owns TJ Maxx, Home Goods, and Marshalls.
 This is why most brick-and-mortar Sierra stores can be found close to one of them.

 The current stores feature over 18,000 square feet floor space and focus on exceptional customer care, low operating costs, and treating everybody just the way you would want to be treated yourself.

 Sierra was affected by 2009 financial crisis and had to let go of about 130 employees from its operations in stores and behind the scenes in shipping.

 Sierra, along with similar sporting goods retailers, focuses on outdoor gear, apparel, and equipment.
 The company operates with the principle that nature is the best background for exercising, staying fit, and leading healthy lifestyle.